 - Witch

-Halloween Tips for Children With Cerebral Palsy
+Halloween Tips for Kids With Cerebral Palsy

 By keeping these tips in mind, parents can help children with cerebral palsy safely scare up some fun this Halloween.